 The Khor Kharfot Foundation (KKF) is a non-profit corporation incorporated in the state of Texas, U.S.A.
-The Foundation was created late 2013 as a result of the interest of several individuals in the study and conservation of Khor Kharfot, an uninhabited inlet on the coast of Dhofar, southern Oman.
+The Foundation was created late 2013 as a result of the interest of several individuals in the study of Khor Kharfot, an uninhabited inlet on the coast of Dhofar, southern Oman.

 The modern name of the site is taken from the Arabic Khor (“inlet”) and the earlier Mahri term Kharfot (“the monsoon rains have brought abundance”).
 It is the coastal mouth of Wadi Sayq (“River Valley”), the major drainage of the Qamar mountains, and of Wadi Kharfot.
 As with all other inlets in Oman it is now closed from the ocean by a sand bar.